ryann-arruda/machine-learning/README.md

 ### Classification

-After understanding what each attribute in our dataset means, we now have to explore it in order to understand the statistical distribution and identify which attributes will be relevant for the classification step.
+After understanding what each attribute of our dataset means, we will now go through the Pre-Processing, Choosing a Target Attribute, Dimensionality Reduction (if necessary), Supervised Learning and finally Final Considerations sections.

-#### Dataset Exploration
+The previously mentioned sections will be included in the Google Colab notebook [machine-learning-classification.ipynb](https://github.com/ryann-arruda/machine-learning/blob/main/machine_learning_classification.ipynb).
+To see them, enter the notebook.